bjvanderweij/dflock/README.md

 Commits in a plan don't need to follow each other sequentially.

-This plan creates a single change request containing commit 0 and 2.
+The plan below creates a single change request containing commit 0 and 2.

 ```
 d0 0 ...